Roger Morris (architect): Biography

 Clearwell Castle in Gloucestershire, of 1727, is attributed to Morris; it is an exceptionally early design in the Gothic Revival castle style.
 Morris designed Combe Bank, Kent, in the second quarter of the century.
 John Harris has demonstrated that Morris made a design for the Porter's Lodge at Wilton House, ca. 1733.
 Remodelling of Lydiard Park, Wiltshire, in the 1740s is attributed to Morris.

 Morris's ability and the recommendations of his well-placed patrons secured him a post in the Office of Works, from which all designs for the Crown emanated.
-The new office of Clerk of the Works at Richmond New Park Lodge was created for him in 1727, when he was engaged in building the structure.
+The office of Clerk of the Works at Richmond New Park Lodge was created for him in 1727, when he was engaged in building the structure.
 In 1734 he succeeded in the post of Master Carpenter to the Office of Ordnance, which was worth £2-3,000 a year, for works at the Royal Arsenal, Woolwich and elsewhere.
 He was also appointed Surveyor to the Mint.

-John Morris's Palladian villa in town, at 12, Grosvenor Square (1727, for John Aislabie) has been thoroughly dissected by the Survey of London.
-Morris's independent designs are not pale exercises in Palladianism, by any means.
-"His villas, for example, were, and are, strikingly original in contrast to Campbell's", John Harris has observed, "and Carné's Seat at Goodwood characterises the individual style Morris bestowed upon temple buildings".
+Morris's Palladian villa in town, at 12, Grosvenor Square (1727, for John Aislabie) has been thoroughly analysed by the Survey of London.
+Morris's independent designs have been praised for their innovatory approach, the architectural historian John Harris writing: "his villas, for example, were, and are, strikingly original in contrast to Campbell's, while Carné's Seat at Goodwood characterises the individual style Morris bestowed upon temple buildings".